Open-ET/flux-data-qaqc/docs/source/closure_explanation.rst

     :file: _static/closure_algorithms/step0_Filtered.html

 .. tip::
-   Another option would have been to flag the days with gaps in the sub-daily input time series so that they could be filtered out by :meth:`.Data.apply_qc_flags`
+   In this case, the issues with :math:`Rn` were caused by resampling 30 minute data with systematic night-time gaps.
+These sort of issues can be automatically handled when creating a :obj:`.QaQc` object; the keyword arguments ``drop_gaps`` and ``daily_frac`` to the :obj:`.QaQc` class are used to automatically filter out days with measurement gaps of varying size.

-Now, if we wanted to continue with the energy balance closure correction using the manually prefiltered energy balance components we simply reassign the data to the :obj:`.QaQc` instance and run the correction:
+   Another more fine-grained option would have been to flag the days with gaps in the sub-daily input time series that you would like to filter by :meth:`.Data.apply_qc_flags`.

     >>> q.df = df
     >>> q.correct_data()